mozsearch/mozsearch/README.md

 Here are these steps in more detail:

 * A language-specific analysis step.
-This step processes C++, JavaScript, and IDL files.
+This step processes C++, Rust, JavaScript, and IDL files.
 For each input file, it generates a line-delimited JSON file as output.
 Each line of the output file corresponds to an identifier in the input file.
 The line contains a